va3wam/TWIPe/README.md

 # TWIPe

-Two wheeled inverted pendulum robot.
+This project contains the embedded system code used for a Two Wheeled Inverted Pendulum robot.
 Full details about this project can be found [here](https://github.com/va3wam/TWIPe/wiki).

 ## Getting Started